 In today's reading, Moses is in the wilderness, a place of surprising possibilities.
 Like the Australian landscape, the wilderness in Scripture is subtle; it is a place of encounter with God.
 Moses thinks he is having a regular day in the family business, looking after his father-in-law's sheep.
 But a voice comes from a bush that is blazing without being burnt up.
 The voice tells Moses to take off his shoes because 'the place on which you stand is holy ground.'
 This is the beginning of the freedom story of his people, the start of their journey out of captivity.
 May we Unite Against Poverty as we create a better world for all God's people.

-We pray for anyone who lives with disability, especially people who are stigmatised in any way.
+We pray for all those who live with disability, especially those who are stigmatised in any way.
 May we do all we can to support their flourishing as truly equal participants in the human family.
-May our work this Lent with Project Compassion help to create greater justice.